vinush-vigneswaran/c-sharp-notes/README.md

 4. Click Install, then Launch.

 ### 02 - Downloading Visual Studio Code (Optional)
 This part is not necessary if you are going to just use Visual Studio 2022 to follow this guide.
-However, if you prefer to use Visual Studio to follow along then please install the extensions in steps 2-5 below:
+However, if you prefer to use Visual Studio Code to follow along then please install the extensions in steps 2-5 below:

 1. Download and install either the Stable build of Visual Studio Code from the following link: https://code.visualstudio.com/.